davekaj/website/pages/posts/creating-currencies.md

 # Local Currencies and Network Currencies (Still a Draft)

 (TODO - better intro sentence)

+Local Currencies will change the way the world economy functions at its core - yet it is still mostly unexplored.

 Local Currencies are an underdeveloped field in the cryptocurrency space that I believe will have more significance over the next 5 years.
 Most of the development in cryptocurrencies we have seen are around "Network Currencies".
 Let us describe the two types of currencies:

 - Network Currency - A currency that is used by a large, diverse group of individuals or organizations.
 It is built to benefit from network effects, and wants to grow at scale, as it becomes more useful as more people us it.
 It will sacrifice stability to obtain growth.